ansys/ansys-tools-common/examples/README.txt

 Examples
 ========

-This section shows how to use the Visualization Interface Tool to perform many different types of operations.
+This section shows how to use the local launcher.